densminger/jdeGB/README.md

 A Gameboy emulator written in Swift.
 Most of the inspiration to do this was based on javidx9's awesome YouTube series for creating a NES emulator in C (https://www.youtube.com/watch?v=nViZg02IMQo&list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf).

+## Running the emulator

-You can run this from Xcode.
+You can run this from Xcode on macOS.
 Be sure to select the Release scheme or it will run too slowly.

+Right now, this looks at the "file" environment variable for the name of the ROM image to run.
+So you need to edit the scheme and set up a file env variable to point to your rom.

 ## Keys